-- (1) Charter Application Process: Applicants shall submit to the Department application materials in accordance with the schedule, application form, and guidelines established by the Department for each type of charter school.
-Each applicant submitting application materials for a Commonwealth charter school shall also send a copy of the application to the superintendent of the school district(s) from which the applicant is expected to enroll students. - (a) Horace Mann applications shall be accepted in three categories with the corresponding district approvals: - (i) A Horace Mann I application may be submitted to create a new school, provided the application is submitted with the approval of the local collective bargaining unit and the school committee in the district in which it is located.
-All Horace Mann charters granted before January 2010 are considered Horace Mann I. - (ii) A Horace Mann II application may be submitted as a conversion of an existing public school provided the application is submitted with the approval of the school committee.
-Horace Mann II applications may be submitted at any time but shall participate in the application process in accordance with guidelines issued by the Department, with similar periods of time for review and charter granting.
-Horace Mann II charter schools may not open until completion of the opening procedures process. - (iii) A Horace Mann III application may be submitted to create a new school provided the application is submitted with the approval of the school committee.
-An agreement with the local collective bargaining unit is not required prior to Board approval of a Horace Mann III charter school. - (b) All Horace Mann charter schools may be exempt from specified provisions of local collective bargaining agreements, provided that employees of the school will continue: - (i) to be members of the local collective bargaining unit; - (ii) to accrue seniority; and - (iii) to receive at minimum, the salary and benefits established by the local collective bargaining agreement.
+- (1) Charter Application Process: There shall be a two stage application process leading to the granting of a charter for Commonwealth and Horace Mann applicants.
+Applicants shall submit to the Department application materials prospectuses and final applications in accordance with the schedule, application form, and guidelines established by the Department for each type of charter school.
+Each applicant submitting application materials for a Commonwealth charter school shall also send a copy of the application to the superintendent of the school district(s) from which the applicant is expected to enroll students.
+Following the submission and review of prospectuses, the Commissioner will invite selected applicants to submit final applications. - (a) Horace Mann applications shall be accepted in three categories with the corresponding district approvals: - (i) 1.- A Horace Mann I application may be submitted to create a new school, provided the application is submitted with the approval of the local collective bargaining unit and the school committee in the district in which it is located.
+All Horace Mann charters granted before January 2010 are considered Horace Mann I. - (ii) 2.
+A Horace Mann II application may be submitted as a conversion of an existing public school provided the application is submitted, filed with the approval of the school committee.
+Horace Mann II conversion applications may be submitted at any time but shall participate in the two stage application process in accordance with guidelines issued by the Department, with similar periods of time for review of prospectuses, final applications, and charter granting.
+Horace Mann II charter schools, and may not open until completion of the opening procedures process. - (iii) 3.-A Horace Mann III application may be submitted to create a new school provided the application is, submitted with the approval of the school committee.
+An agreement with the local collective bargaining unit is not required prior to Board board approval of a Horace Mann III charter school. - (b) All Horace Mann charter schools may be exempt from specified provisions of local collective bargaining agreements, provided that employees of the school will continue: - (i) 1. to be members of the local collective bargaining unit; - (ii) 2. to accrue seniority; and - (iii) 3.-to receive at minimum, the salary and benefits established by the local collective bargaining agreement.
 Consistent with M.G.L. c.
-71, § 89, Horace Mann charter school employees will be exempt from all agreed-upon provisions of the collective bargaining agreement and school committee policies to the extent provided by their charter and the Memorandum of Understanding with the local district or collective bargaining unit or as voted by teachers as defined in M.G.L. c.
-71, § 89. - (c) Applications for Horace Mann charter schools shall describe in the charter school application: - (i) the type of Horace Mann charter the applicant seeks (I, II, III); - (ii) the proposed opening date of the charter school; - (iii) the elements of the local collective bargaining agreement that apply to employees of the school; and - (iv) the Memorandum of Understanding under which the charter school proposes to operate. - (d) The Memorandum or Memoranda of Understanding must be consistent with M.G.L. c.
-71, § 89; 603 CMR 1.00; and any guidelines issued by the Department and must include at a minimum: - (i) the services, both instructional and non-instructional, that the local school district will provide to the charter school; - (ii) the facilities provided by the district; - (iii) any waivers to applicable collective bargaining agreements; and - (iv) financial information, including, but not limited to: - 1. the basis for calculating tuition; - 2. a method for determining the arrangements between the charter school and the district regarding costs of services; - 3. the date of the charter school's first annual budget allocation from the district, consistent with the allocation for other public schools in the district and the basis on which future tuition allocations will be made:
+71, § 89, Horace Mann charter school employees Employees will be exempt from all agreed-upon provisions of the collective bargaining agreement union and school committee policies work rules to the extent provided by their charter and the Memorandum memorandum of Understanding understanding with the local district or; collective bargaining unit; or as voted by teachers as defined in M.G.L. c.
+71, § 89. - (c) (2) Applications for Horace Mann charter schools shall describe in the charter school application: - (i) (a) the type of Horace Mann charter the applicant seeks (I, II, III); - (ii) (b) the proposed opening date of the charter school; - (iii) (e) the elements of the local collective bargaining agreement that apply to employees of the school; and , other than those already mandated by law; - (iv) (d) the Memorandum or memoranda of Understanding understanding under which the charter school proposes to operate.